 Theorem 18.15.
 Algorithm 18.14 satisfies the properties of Theorem 18.12.
-Additionally, Algorithm 18.14 makes sure that no two messages msg(v, r) and msg'(v, r) are accepted from the same node.
-It can tolerate f < n/3 byzantine nodes or f < n/2 crash failures.
+Additionally, Algorithm 18.14 makes sure that no two messages msg(v,r) and msg'(v,r) are accepted from the same node.
+It can tolerate f < n/5 byzantine nodes or f < n/2 crash failures.

 Proof.
 Just as reliable broadcast, Algorithm 18.14 satisfies the three properties of Theorem 18.12 by simply following the flow of messages of a correct node.
 It remains to show that at most one message will be accepted from some node v in round r.
 In the crash failure case, this property holds because all nodes follow the algorithm and therefore send at most one message in a round.
-For the byzantine case, consider some correct node u that has accepted msg(v, r) in Line 6.
-This node must have received n - f echoes for this message, n - 2f of which were the first echoes of the correct nodes.
-Assume for contradiction that another correct node accepts msg'(v, r).
-This node must have collected n - f messages echo(w, msg'(v, r)).
-Since at least n - 2f of these messages must be the first echo message sent by correct nodes, we have n - 2f + n - 2f = 2n - 4f > n - f (for f < n/3) echo messages sent by the correct nodes as their first echo.
-This is a contradiction.
+For the byzantine case, assume some correct node u has accepted $\mathtt{msg}(v,r)$ in Line 7.
+This node must have received n-f ECHO for this message, n-2f of which were sent from the correct nodes.
+At least n-2f-f=n-3f of those messages are sent for the first time by correct nodes.
+Now, assume for contradiction that another correct node accepts $\mathtt{msg'}(v,r)$ .
+Similarly, n-3f of those messages are sent for the first time by correct nodes.
+So, we have n-3f+n-3f>n-f (for f< n/5) correct nodes sent ECHO for the first time.
+A contradiction.

 Definition 18.16 (Atomic Broadcast).
 Atomic broadcast makes sure that all messages are received in the same order by every node.
-That is, for any pair of nodes u, v, and for any two messages m_1 and m_2 , node u receives m_1 before m_2 if and only if node v receives m_1 before m_2 .
+That is, for any pair of nodes u, v, and for any two messages $m_1$ and $m_2$ , node u receives $m_1$ before $m_2$ if and only if node v receives $m_1$ before $m_2$ .